.

 Stop Building a Laboratory Information System Monster

-Over our many years of service, we’ve learned to recognize a few common trends that need to be properly addressed now if your lab is to grow efficiently and achieve its goals.
+Over our many years of service, we’ve learned to recognize a few common trends that need to be addressed now if your lab is to modernize, grow efficiently, and achieve its goals.

-Is your lab using multiple disparate laboratory software systems to complete clinical laboratory workflows?
+Is your lab using multiple disparate laboratory software systems (LIS systems, electronic health records, laboratory billing systems, etc.) to complete clinical laboratory workflows?
 If so, how many software systems are in place currently?
 Do these systems work well together or create data silos?
-What happens if something goes wrong and multiple software lab vendors refuse to take the blame for the issue at hand?
+What happens if something goes wrong and multiple lab vendors refuse to take the blame for the issue at hand?
 Are you using paper or Excel to log QA/QC items?

-Know The Difference Between LIS Software Vendors and Laboratory Informatics Partners
+The Difference Between LIS Vendors and Laboratory Informatics Partners

-Lastly, a word of caution as you and your leadership team start researching the attributes of laboratory information systems and LIS software vendors
+Lastly, here is a word of caution as you and your leadership team start researching the attributes of laboratory information systems and LIS software vendors

-This partnership approach is also evident when it comes to research and development.
+This partnership approach is also evident in research and development.
 We firmly believe in the power of innovation and in constantly enhancing our platform’s offerings, thus ensuring that our partner laboratories are equipped to handle current demands and future changes in an industry that continues to evolve.

-To learn more, we invite you to take a closer look at how we support our lab partners from LIS system implementation to go live and beyond, and we recommend that you click here and request a 15-minute discovery call with one of our talented LIS system product specialists.
+To learn more, we invite you to look at how we support our lab partners from LIS system implementation to going live and beyond.
+Step one is clicking here and requesting a 15-minute discovery call with one of our talented laboratory information system product specialists.

 Suren Avunjian